acisops/acis_anomaly_pages/source/howto.rst

 Deploying to the CXC Web Space
 ------------------------------

 Once the pull request has been merged, log onto the HEAD LAN as ``acisdude``.
-Go to the ``~acisdude/python/src/acis_anomaly_pages`` directory, and issue the following two
+Issue the following commands:

-commands:
+* ``cd ~/python/src/acis_anomaly_pages`` (to go to the directory with the source)
 * ``source ~/python/bin/activate.csh`` (to load the Python stack with the appropriate commands)
 * ``git pull`` (make sure this completes without errors before running the next one!)
 * ``make deploy``

-The first command pulls the new changes into the local copy of the repository, and the next command builds the pages and copies them to the appropriate CXC web space.
+The third command pulls the new changes into the local copy of the repository, and the final command builds the pages and copies them to the appropriate CXC web space.